redox-os/book/src/build-system-reference.md

 - `make fetch` - Update recipe sources, according to each recipe, without building them.
 Only the recipes that are included in your `(CONFIG_NAME).toml` are downloaded.
 Does nothing if `$(BUILD)/fetch.tag` is present.
 You won't need this.
 - `make clean` - Clean all recipe binaries (Note that `make clean` may require some tools to be built).
 - `make unfetch` - Clean all recipe sources.
-- `make distclean` - Clean all recipe sources and binaries.
+- `make distclean` - Clean all recipe sources and binaries (**please backup or submit your source changes before the execution of this command**).
 - `make repo` - Package the recipe binaries, according to each recipe.
 Does nothing if `$(BUILD)/repo.tag` is present.
 You won't need this.
 - `make live` - Creates a bootable image, `build/livedisk.iso`.
 Recipes are not usually rebuilt.
 - `make popsicle` - Flash the Redox bootable image on your USB device using the [Popsicle](https://github.com/pop-os/popsicle) tool (the program executable must be present on your shell `$PATH` environment variable, you can get the executable by extracting the AppImage, installing from the package manager or building from source)